EmberMN/ember-cli-bootswatch/README.md

 #### Notes on Popper.js

 Several of the [Bootstrap plugins depend on Popper.js](http://getbootstrap.com/docs/4.0/getting-started/javascript/#dependencies).
 If a plugin that requires it is included (dropdown, popover, tooltip), then [Popper.js](https://popper.js.org/) will also be included.
+Specifically, if `excludeJS: false` (which is the default) and `includeJSPlugins` is _not_ defined or includes one of the above plugins, then Popper.js will be imported.